MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

    1. Select the app you just added, and then **Select**.

    > [!NOTE]
    > LOB apps require Intune App SDK for iOS and MSAL integration.
 MSAL requires an Azure AD App registration.
 Ensure the Bundle ID used in the App configuration policy is the same Bundle ID specified in the AAD App registration and the Xcode app project.
+Xcode is the Integrated Developer Environment that that runs on macOS and used to integrate the Tunnel for MAM iOS SDK with your app.

    After selecting an app, select **Next**.